 …The Fountains of the Alhambra?
 Geometry, which has always played a significant role in Muslim art, permeates the design of the Fountain of the Lions that is at the center of a 14th century courtyard in the Alhambra, a Moorish citadel in Grenada, Spain.
 The dodechahedron basin of the fountain is supported by twelve lions carved of white marble that rest on the 12-sided base of the structure.

-Contrast is at play in this environment as well: the highly simplified and delicately carved lions contrast dramatically with the elaborately carved arches in the background., while the water that flows in the fountain acts as another kind of sculptural element.
+Contrast is at play in this environment as well: the highly simplified and delicately carved lions contrast dramatically with the elaborately carved arches in the background, while the water that flows in the fountain acts as another kind of sculptural element.

 …The Parthenon?
 Ictinus, the architect of the Parthenon, was not the only practitioner who applied the principles of Greek geometry to his structures.
 Yet the magnificence of the Parthenon outshines similar buildings of the period.
 The beauty of any artifact cannot be attributed solely to its proportions.
 FOOTNOTE: Diagrams shows one of many constructions of the golden section (1.618) constructed on a right-angle triangle and two contiguous circles.